Siddhantevre11/AI-BDR-Autonomous-Outbound-Agent-for-Lead-Scoring-Personalization/README.md

 - [ ] Voice AI for automated cold calling
 - [ ] A/B test orchestration UI
 - [ ] Zapier/Make.com integrations

----

-## 📄 License

-MIT License — see [LICENSE](LICENSE) for details.

----

-Built with ❤️ by developers who hate cold outreach but love automation.